 With the bottom cover removed, the remaining parts can be seen.
 A selenium rectifier is at the bottom right.
 A phone jack is located at the left side for connection to a headset or bone conduction unit.

 In 1956 Sonotone made the HFA-150 tube Hi-Fi amplifier.
-This is mono and has 12V6's for the output, producing about 12 watts.
+This is monophonic and has 12V6's for the output, producing about 12 watts.
 It is very compact, nicely styled, and measures 3-1/2" high, 12" wide and 8-1/2" deep.
 The selector switch on the left has positions for magnetic phono, ceramic phono, tuner, tape, aux 1 and aux 2.
 The center control is a continuously variable loudness contour.
 To the left and right of the center control are the bass and treble controls.
 If the bass control knob is pulled out, a rumble filter is switched in.
 If the treble control knob is pulled out, a noise filter is switched in.
 The right hand knob is for the volume with an on-off switch.
 A red power light is located near the volume control at the bottom.
 Tubes are 2-6AN8, 2-12V6 and 1-12BW4 rectifier.
 DC filaments were used for the 6AN8’s.
 The front panel was available in tan or green color.

 The rear panel has inputs for tuner, ceramic phono, tape, magnetic phono, aux 1 and aux 2.
 Level adjust controls are provided for tuner, tape and aux 1.
 A tape output is located at the center.
 Screw terminals are furnished for an 8 or 16 ohm speaker.
 An AC outlet is also provided.
 The fuse is 1.5 amps.
 These amplifiers were sometimes used at the Hi-Fi shows, but were found to be unreliable, caused by a faulty output transformer.
 As far as I know none were ever sold.
 A Marantz 8A amplifier and preamplifier were used thereafter for the Hi-Fi shows.